Narayan Singh Rana

-In 2017, Rana contested the 2017 Uttarakhand Legislative Assembly election from Dhanolti constituency after being sidelined for 14 years, but lost to an independent candidate Pritam Singh Panwar.
+In 2017, Rana contested the 2017 Uttarakhand Legislative Assembly election from Dhanaulti Assembly constituency after being sidelined for 14 years, but lost to an independent candidate Pritam Singh Panwar.

 Personal life

 Rana is the father of two sons, Subhash Rana and Jaspal Rana, and a daughter Sushma Singh.
 His elder son Jaspal is a shooting champion who has been honoured with the Arjuna Award (1994) and Padma Shri (1997).
 Rana's only daughter, Sushma, is the daughter-in-law of Rajnath Singh, an eminent BJP leader who is presently defence Minister of India and holds the third place in the union cabinet, next only to the home Minister.